SAP/code-pal-for-abap/pages/how-to-configure.md

 * Define check's threshold (if applicable);
 * Define if it is applicable in productive code (if applicable);
 * Define if it is applicable in test code (if applicable);
-* Define if the exemption is allowed via pseudo comments (if applicable).
+* Define if a exemption is allowed via pseudo comments (if applicable).

 Check behavior: